paypaldev/.github/profile/README.md

 # 👋 Hello PayPal Developers!

-Paypal is a payment processing product that helps you process payments for your mobile and web applications.
+PayPal is a payment processing product that helps you process payments for your mobile and web applications.
 We provide a fast and easy way to handle online payments, whether it's for a digital media property or an online merchant of any kind in over 100 countries.

-At PayPal, we support different technologies trough our SDKs and our REST  & GraphQL API endpoints.
+At PayPal, we support different technologies through our SDKs and our REST & GraphQL API endpoints.

 # 🖥️ Sample Apps